 A member paid dues of twenty five cents per month in September 13, 1903, although the local increased dues to fifty cents a month only six months later.
 In the first half of the century, members worked in the Vancouver Opera House, Empress Theatre, and a number of movie and vaudeville houses: Strand, Capital, Orpheum, and Vogue.
 Of these theatres, only the Orpheum and Vogue still stand today.

-With the one hundredth anniversary of its charter in 2004, Local 118 has been an integral part of Vancouver's performing arts almost since Vancouver's inception.
+Since 1904, IATSE Local 118 has been an integral part of Vancouver's performing arts almost since Vancouver’s inception.
 Local 118 has established a tradition of excellence that it will continue as it enters its second century.
+With over 400 members, some are full-time employees of various venues, but most work on-call when work is available.